 The safe use of technology is a focus in all areas of the curriculum and key ICT messages are re-enforced in assemblies; talks by the local constabulary and through designated pupil training days.
 The purpose of which is to help pupils keep themselves safe on line and in remote learning.
-The School has appropriate filters and monitoring systems in place.
+The School has appropriate filters and monitoring systems in place which meet the DfE's filtering and monitoring standards.